 This video includes segments from some terrific games, including Pokémon Yellow, Gold, and Crystal, as well as from Super Mario Bros.
 Deluxe, Tetris, and The Legend of Zelda: Link's Awakening DX.
 Please check those games out.

 This video includes music samples from The Orange Box soundtrack.
-If you've enjoyed what you've heard, you can purchase The Orange Box soundtrack from Amazon or iTunes.
+If you've enjoyed what you've heard, you can purchase The Orange Box soundtrack from Amazon or Apple Music.